jdx/npm-register/README.md

 ### An htpasswd file

-When running the test suite, you will need the following in `./tmp/htpasswd` and in the root of your s3 bucket:
+When running the test suite, you will need the following in `./tmp/htpasswd` *and in the root of your s3 bucket*:

 ```
 test:$2y$05$ZhGKbrjyUbSbiMUeYeRUKOXPKzs9./NIZHsycrQkUKIj1Z2VybqdK